swarad07/swarad07.github.io/_posts/2019-08-01-Headights.md

 So as part of this Know your car series, lets start with a very basic, something that is visible, easily accessible to everyone, your car's eyes, Headlights.

-Headlights have been part of cars since there was a car, even before cars, horse drawn carraiges used to have oil lamps in a crystal housing to illumate the surrondings.
+Headlights have been part of cars since there was a car, even before cars, horse drawn carraiges used to hav e oil lamps in a crystal housing to illumate the surrondings.

 # The Fundamentals